 What is automated testing?

 Automated testing is a technique for performing software tests like regression tests and unit tests using special automation tools.
 This type of testing is opposed to manual testing, where test case suites are created and executed manually by a QA specialist.

 Automated testing is suitable for large projects in which it’s necessary to run multiple repetitive tests as well as for projects that were initially tested manually but need to be re-tested.
 For short-term projects, manual testing is better suited because it’s more flexible and easier to implement than automated testing.
 You can also use manual testing to check product usability.

-With automated testing tools, you can compare expected and received test results and get a very detailed report in different formats.
+With automated testing tools in software engineering, you can compare expected and received test results and get a very detailed report in different formats.
 A useful feature of this approach is the ability to reuse test cases where appropriate.
 Using automated testing, you can reduce the number of manual tests.

 Let’s start with exploring some of the main advantages of automated testing over manual testing.
 Being aware of them will help you understand if software test automation tools will be beneficial for your project.

 Manual testing requires a lot of routine work.
 Automated testing, in contrast, allows you to save a lot of time on repetitive tasks.
 In addition, with automated software testing tools, you can perform testing 24 hours a day without the need for a QA specialist to be present and observe the process.
 You can run a script in the evening and already have test results in the morning.

 2. Reduced test costs

 In the long run, automation reduces testing costs.
 Once you have created a test script for an application, you can reuse it multiple times to discover bugs that appear due to product changes.